- Academic Session 2020-21

 If you are concerned about, or are considering cancelling, an Erasmus or Swiss Mobility please contact email@example.com.

-If your home institution has cancelled your study abroad/exchange programme, or you feel that this semester is not the right time to be abroad, please contact us on firstname.lastname@example.org to discuss your options.
-Where relevant, we will support any student wanting to defer their place until Spring 2021.
+If your home institution has cancelled your Erasmus/exchange/study abroad programme, or you feel that this semester is not the right time to be abroad, please contact us on firstname.lastname@example.org or email@example.com (as appropriate) if you want to discuss your options.
+Where relevant, we will support any student wanting to defer their place until September 2021.

 No. If you notify us of your decision to withdraw or defer before the beginning of the semester, you will not be charged tuition fees.